 Establishing a local image repository can serve as a valuable resource when training new container users.
 Newbie container developers tend to download images from DockerHub indiscriminately, which could unintentionally lead to the acquisition of a harmful image.
 This is not the ideal training practice – therefore, creating a local repository provides an excellent opportunity to teach developers about sound container development practices and the significance of container security – despite the additional effort required.

-A web search will uncover a wealth of educational resources available for container development.
-To ensure your engineers are suitably equipped for their journey into the dynamic world of containerization, it is advisable to provide them with introductory training to learn the fundamentals.
-Taking a course on using containers can be beneficial to a developer’s initial learning.
-Investing in this could yield long-term dividends for your organization.
+A simple web search will reveal an abundance of educational resources available for container development.
+To ensure that your engineers are suitably equipped for delving into the vast world of containerization, it is recommended that they receive introductory training to learn the basics.
+Undertaking a course on container usage can prove beneficial for any developer’s initial learning experience, with potential long-term gains for your organization as an investment.